On the Capacity of the Noncausal Relay Channel: Lower Bounds

 \section{Lower Bounds}

 In this section, we establish three lower bounds by considering the received $y_2^n$ sequence at the relay as noncausal side information to help communication.
 In Subsection~\ref{sec:DF}, we first establish the Gelfand--Pinsker decode--forward (GP-DF) lower bound by incorporating Gelfand--Pinsker coding with the decode--forward coding scheme.
-Then, we show the GP-DF lower bound can be strictly tighter than the decode--forward lower bound and achieve the capacity in Example~\ref{ex:BEC}.
-In Subsection~\ref{sec:CF}, we establish the Gelfand--Pinsker compress--forward (GP-CF) lower bound via two different coding schemes.
-In Subsection~\ref{sec:DFCF}, we further combine the the coding scheme for the GP-CF lower bound with partial decode--forward coding scheme.
+Then we show that the GP-DF lower bound can be strictly tighter than the decode--forward lower bound and achieve the capacity in Example~\ref{ex:BEC}.
+In Subsection~\ref{sec:CF}, we establish the Gelfand--Pinsker compress--forward (GP-CF) lower bound in two different ways, one via the Wyner--Ziv binning with Gelfand--Pinsker coding and another via the recently developed hybrid coding techniques~\cite{Lim2010}~\cite{Lim2011}~\cite{Kim2011}.
+In Subsection~\ref{sec:DFCF}, we further combine the hybrid coding techniques with the partial decode--forward coding scheme.